 Domestic bonds are measured at fair value using multiple sources of information that are corroborated by market data and are considered Level 2 items.
-The fair value is based upon quoted prices for similar, but not identical, assets in active markets, and other inputs that are observable for the asset, either directly or indirectly, for substantially the full term of the financial instrument.
+The fair value is based upon quoted prices for similar, but not identical, assets in active markets and other inputs that are observable for the asset, either directly or indirectly, for substantially the full term of the financial instrument.

-Investments as of September 30, 2022 are shown as follows on the statement of financial position:
+Investments are shown as follows on the consolidated statements of financial position as of September 30: